OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Physical-Counties/counties-map.md

 # Map: Colorado Counties

-The Colorado counties map provides general information about Colorado Counties that are related to the Poudre Basin.
+The Colorado Counties map provides information about Colorado counties related to the Poudre Basin, focusing on water resources.